-If you've never swapped cuttings before, here are a few things you should know:
+If you've never attended a swap or traded cuttings before, here are a few things you should know:

 -When taking cuttings of most leafy plants, cut low enough on the stem to leave 3-4 leaf nodes, or sets of leaves, intact.
 Other plants can be propagated from one leaf, sections of leaves, or simply dividing new plantlets off the mother plant, depending on the plant.